 Our audits were conducted for the purpose of forming an opinion on the basic financial statements taken as a whole.
-The supplementary information required under the Revenue Regulations 15-2010 in Note 30 and the Revised Securities Regulation Code Rule 68 in Note 31 to the financial statements is presented for purposes of filing with the Bureau of Internal Revenue, and the SEC, respectively, and is not a required part of the basic financial statements.
+The supplementary information required under the Revenue Regulations 15-2010 in Note 29, the Revised Securities Regulation Code Rule 68 in Note 30-A, and the Bangko Sentral ng Pilipinas (BSP) Circular No. 1075 in Note 30-B to the financial statements are presented for purposes of filing with the Bureau of Internal Revenue, the Securities and Exchange Commission, and the BSP, respectively, and is not a required part of the basic financial statements.
 Such supplementary information is the responsibility of management and has been subjected to the auditing procedures applied in our audits of the basic financial statements.
-In our opinion, the supplementary information is fairly stated in all material respects in relation to the basic financial statements taken as a whole.
+In our opinion, the supplementary information is fairly stated, in all material respects, in relation to the basic financial statements taken as a whole.